The options available under the General tab vary depending on the tool you are configuring.

 This HTTP header is sent for SOAP 1.1 only.
 It is set in the SOAPAction field of the General settings

-This header is constructed automatically based on the HTTP Authentication and OAuth settings specified in your preferences (under Security> HTTP Authentication and OAuth).
+This header is constructed automatically based on the HTTP Authentication and OAuth settings specified in client options (HTTP Options > Security> HTTP Authentication and OAuth Authentication).
 The value for NTLM, Digest, and Kerberos authentication will vary depending on various factors, including dynamically-generated challenge responses and security tokens.

 This header is added to the message with value of

 Keep-Alive if Keep-Alive connection is enabled.
 This header is not sent if Close connection is enabled (this is the default).
 Keep-Alive must be enabled for NTLM and Digest HTTP authentication.